What is Career Aptitude Match?

 Worked Example

-A university student answers 5 questions about their career preferences.
+A college student answers 5 questions about their career preferences.

 - Interests (solving technical problems): tags technical, analytical